-Passwords are like keys to your personal home online.
-You should do everything you can prevent people from gaining access to your password.
+Passphrases and strong authentication are like keys to your personal home online.
+You should do everything you can prevent people from gaining access to your passphrase.
 You can further secure your accounts by using additional authentication methods.

-- Write it down and keep it safe: Everyone can forget a password.
+- Write it down and keep it safe: Everyone can forget a passphrase.
 Keep a list that’s stored in a safe, secure place away from your computer.
-You can alternatively use a service like a password manager to keep track of your passwords.

 Many email services offer strong authentication on an opt-in basis.
 Ask your financial institution, email provider and other online services if they offer strong authentication or additional ways to verify your identity.